 Just a few days after the Luxembourg Pride Week, a week dedicated to the queer community where attention is drawn to the experiences and demands of the LGBTIQ+ community and access to queer culture is provided, we are deeply saddened to witness organized hatred directed towards members of the LGBTIQ+ community on various occasions.

-As part of the Pride Week, the Chambre des Députés has joined Rosa Lëtzebuerg’s call since 2019 to show their solidarity by displaying the rainbow flag.
-This year, the Luxembourg Parliament has taken a step further by coloring their profile picture on social media in rainbow colors.
-In response, two members of parliament and numerous members of the ADR have publicly rejected this sign of solidarity, using unacceptable language that contributes to the posting of further, even more hateful messages.
+As part of the Pride Week, the C has joined Rosa Lëtzebuerg’s call since 2019 to show their solidarity by displaying the rainbow flag.
+This year, the Luxembourg Parliament has taken a step further by coloring their profile picture in rainbow colors.
+In response, two and numerous members of the ADR have publicly rejected this of solidarity, using unacceptable language that contributes to the posting of further, even more hateful messages.
 Rosa Lëtzebuerg asbl strongly condemns the repeated portrayal of LGBTIQ+ as a political ideology, as it suggests, strategically, that fundamental human rights are merely a political campaign, implying that sexual and affective orientation or gender identity is a choice and that protection against discrimination and hate is unjustified.

 The extent and content of these reactions illustrate a certain part of the public’s susceptibility to the opinions and messages of right-wing conservative politicians.
 It is evident that they have adopted the narratives of Germany’s AfD or the US alt-right movement to fuel the notion that drag readings could lead to the premature sexualization of children.
 Not only the circumstances and facts of the reading itself, but also empirical research prove that there is no such thing as premature sexualization.
 Ultimately, such events involve the reading of child-friendly literature.
 The deliberate connection or conflation of drag readings with events of supposedly questionable sexual nature demonstrates malicious intent.